The ILO and the UN system

 The 2030 Agenda for Sustainable Development is built on the same principles as the Decent Work Agenda in that it is universal, inclusive, transformative and firmly based on the normative framework of the UN system.
-It is based on a vision that we should protect our planet for our children, who will learn and grow up to live healthy lives, in peaceful and safe societies with strong institutions and inclusive and sustainable economies, and where poverty and inequality are things of the past.
+Additionally, the ILO Centenary Declaration for the Future of Work also provides guidelines for a human-centred approach to the future of work with international initiatives and cooperation.

 How the ILO works with the United Nations